 Insurance companies do not always work in your best interest, though we assume they do.
 Vandalism claims are tough to prove, especially if you did not file a police report.
 This can cause your provider to reject your claim, which will only add more stress to your situation.
 Consult with an insurance attorney if you are in this situation.

-Call (832) 356-7983 to schedule a consultation.
+Call (888) 306-2119 to schedule a consultation.
 We will evaluate your situation and advise you on the best course of action.
-LeMaster & Ahmed PLLC has offices in The Woodlands and Plano, but we regularly assist policyholders in areas such as Houston, Dallas and Galveston.
+LeMaster & Ahmed, PLLC has offices in The Woodlands and Plano and accept clients across the state of Texas including Collin County, Montgomery County, Dallas County, Harris County and Galveston County.

 - What is Considered Vandalism?